cathyjw/shareposts/README.md

-# shareposts
+## Shareposts
-PHP and MVC Projects
+It is based on the PHP and MVC project, shareposts, creating by Brad Traversy.